Surprise!

 We'd explore the half-built treehouse left by the last owners and laze in sunbeams on the plywood platform which was probably too dangerous to have been laying on, the one at the very top of the tree, but then one day she didn't want to explore.

-And then later, soon later, she passed.
+And then later, soon later, she passed from complications.

 I will never risk it, now.
 My husband and I need them too much.